 From the second partner's contact identifier (CID), the first partner determines if it is the primary partner or secondary partner by performing a case-insensitive string comparison of the first partner's and second partner's contact identifier (CID), as specified in [C706].
 If the first partner's contact identifier (CID) string is greater than (follows) the second partner's contact identifier (CID) string, the first partner is the primary partner.
-If the first partner's contact identifier (CID) string is less than (precedes) the second partner's contact identifier (CID) string, the first partner is the secondary partner.
+If the first partner's contact identifier (CID) string is less than (precedes) the second partner's contact identifier (CID) string, the first partner is the second partner's contact identifier (CID) string is less than partner.